Senegal: Foreign relations

-Senegal has a high profile in many international organizations and was a member of the UN Security Council in 1988–89 and 2015–2016.
+Senegal has a high profile in many international organizations and was a member of the UN Security Council in 1988–1989 and 2015–2016.
 It was elected to the UN Commission on Human Rights in 1997.
-Friendly to the West, especially to France and the United States, Senegal has vigorously advocated more assistance from developed countries to the Third World.
+Friendly toward the West, especially the United States, Senegal has vigorously advocated for greater assistance from developed countries.
+Senegal is well integrated with the central bodies of the international community, including the Economic Community of West African States (ECOWAS), the African Union (AU), and the Community of Sahel–Saharan States.